RyanLuo1/PreflopPal/README.md

 ### Learn and Practice:
 The system will guide you through what action to take (raise, fold, call) based on optimal preflop strategy from GTO theory for your position and hand.

+### History
+The Hand History feature automatically stores every hand for which users request advice, capturing details like cards, position, previous actions, and the provided guidance.
+This allows users to easily review past decisions, learn from their play, and continuously improve their strategy over time.

 ### Adjust Settings:
 Customize settings to simulate different game scenarios, such as number of players, stakes, or common table tendencies.
 (Still in Progress)